The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 In Vancouver, most years at least, the ride is actually registered with the city as an official protest event.
 Consequently, the procession gets escorted by police officers on bicycles (and they are fully clothed in their uniforms).

 The World Naked Bike Ride takes place on various days in different cities.
 In Vancouver it usually happens in either June or July and it’s free to participate in.
 The 2020 event occurred on August 8th.
 In 2021 the event moved back to earlier in the summer, to June 12th.
-In 2022 the World Naked Bike Ride happened on June 25th.
-2023 event dates and details are to be confirmed.
+The following year the World Naked Bike Ride happened on June 25th.
+In 2023 it was on Saturday, June 24th.

 Vancouver’s Naked Bike Ride Event